getsentry/sentry-javascript/MIGRATION.md

 ### Renaming Of CDN Bundles

 CDN bundles will be ES6 by default.
-Files that followed the naming scheme `bundle.es6.min.js` will be renamed to `bundle.min.js` and any bundles using ES5 (files without `.es6`) will turn into `bundle.es5.min.js`.
+Files that followed the naming scheme `bundle.es6.min.js` were renamed to `bundle.min.js` and any bundles using ES5 (files without `.es6`) turned into `bundle.es5.min.js`.

 See our [docs on CDN bundles](https://docs.sentry.io/platforms/javascript/install/cdn/) for more information.